Want to save money on your car insurance? Find and compare free custom quotes here.

 What is usage-based auto insurance?

 Usage-based insurance covers a broad range of situations ranging from devices that monitor driving habits and offer a discount based on safe driving to streamlined policies that provide coverage based on actual use.
-The former is still more common and many insurers now offer a smart device or mobile app that monitors speed, hard braking events, sudden swerves, miles driven, and the time of day you drive.
+The former is still more common and many auto insurers now offer a smart device or mobile app that monitors speed, hard braking events, sudden swerves, miles driven, and the time of day you drive.
 By demonstrating safe driving habits, you can often earn a sizeable discount.

 Does auto insurance cover business use?